mohammad-alfaifi/ksacovid19/README.md

 ## Overview

 ksacovid19 is an R package which shows COVID-19 cases in Saudi Arabia on country and city level with few additional stats functions.
+Further, it comes with a dataset for saudi cities shapefiles.

 ## Installation
 ```